adelaidemicroscopy/adelaidemicroscopy.github.io/pages/stardist-train-model.md

 - napari 0.4.18

 <!-- Further links may also be added to additional blog posts that describe the set-up/configuration of the software -->

+## 1 Annotate your own training and test dataset
+StarDist training requires a dataset containing annotated/ground truth mask, where each object is labeled as separate instance.

+Previously we ran a test using demo data available from the StarDist GitHub repository.
+The data is separated into training and validation data.

 ## Instructions
 ### 1 Install Miniforge